 Press the green button and the doors will slide open to transport you back in time.
 But if you don’t know what you’re looking for or aren’t aware that the restaurant exists at all, it’s unlikely you’d end up stumbling upon it yourself.
 As a result, dining (and drinking) here feels a bit like being part of some secret in-the-know club.
 And it’s time you joined.

 Arrive early to snag a coveted table and take advantage of the restaurant’s weekly happy hour deal.
-During happy hour, served Tuesday-Thursday from 5-6:30pm, the entire dinner menu (sans dessert) plus a selection of craft cocktails are offered for half-off the normal prices.
+During happy hour, served Monday-Friday from 5-6:30pm, many of the items from the dinner menu (sans dessert) are offered for half-off the normal prices.

 Pharmacy is a true cocktail bar, with talented bartenders at the helm and an assortment of house made tinctures and mixes (denoted by an Rx on the menu) for dressing up the cocktails.

 The full-page menu is roughly broken into three sections, with the fanciest drinks at the top, followed by a list of $12 and $14 cocktails.
-A double asterisk next to the name denotes the cocktails available for half price ($6-$7) during happy hour.
+While cocktails aren't currently part of the happy hour deal, they're worth the splurge to pair with your meal.

 I started off easy with the Distant Gaze, a light and refreshing vodka-based concoction that my server described as the ideal drink for first time visitors to Pharmacy.
 Dusty pink in hue, it was smooth, slightly fruity and summery.